Kristy Crooks

 Profile

-Kristy Crooks is a proud Aboriginal woman of the Euahlayi nation and has a spiritual connection to the Wiradjuri people.
-She is currently an Aboriginal Program Manager, with the Health Protection Unit for Hunter New England Population Health.
-Kristy is an APPRISE PhD scholar in the key populations research area.
+Kristy Crooks is an Aboriginal woman of the Euahlayi nation and has a spiritual connection to the Wiradjuri people.
+She is an Aboriginal Program Manager, with the Health Protection Unit for Hunter New England Population Health.
+Kristy is a member of the APPRISE Executive and co-Chair of the FIrst Nations Pandemic Research PreparednesS NeTwork (FIRST) Governance Group.

 Related Projects